 To view the CCTV footage of your alleged contravention online please see: http://viewmypcn.co.uk/WalthamForest/

-If your contravention footage is not available online you will have to contact the Parking Shop to view parking / traffic enforcement camera images relating to an alleged contravention.
-Please phone 0845 331 2392 and note that 24 hour notice is required for an appointment to be made.
+If your contravention footage is not available online you will have to contact the parking control office to arrange to view parking/traffic enforcement camera images relating to an alleged contravention at Walthamstow Town Hall.
+Please phone 0845 331 2392 and select option 4.
+Please note that a minimum of three working days notice is required for an appointment to be made.

-If you (or another person nominated by you) wish to view a recording then that must take place at:
+If you or a person nominated by you wish to view a recording, you can only do so at:

-- One proof of ID, e.g. driving licence or passport
+- One proof of ID (driving licence or passport)

-- One proof of address e.g. current utility bill
+- One proof of address (for example a. current utility bill or bank statement)

-At this stage your Penalty Charge Notice is unpaid and a warrant of execution has now been authorised by The Traffic Enforcement Centre at Northampton County Court and passed to a bailiff for collection.
+At this stage your PCN is unpaid and a warrant of execution has been authorised by the Traffic Enforcement Centre at Northampton County Court and passed to a bailiff for collection.

-Waltham Forest Parking Services currently use the following bailiff companies, if you wish to query any enforcement action you can contact them on (please make sure this is the bailiff enforcing your warrant of execution):
+Waltham Forest Parking Services currently use the bailiff companies listed below.
+If you wish to query an enforcement action please contact the baliff enforcing your warrent of execution.

 Tel 0844 576 3620